Berkeley High School Parli Invitational

 Dear Coaches and Competitors,

-Berkeley High Speech and Debate is delighted to invite you to our Second Annual High School Parliamentary Debate Tournament on Saturday, March 17, 2018.
+Berkeley High Speech and Debate is delighted to invite you to our Fourth Annual High School Parliamentary Debate Tournament on Saturday, February 22, 2020.
+As one of the last chances to earn points for TOC, we hope that you come and join us.

-This one-day parli tournament will offer 5 single-flighted prelims, breaking to finals, in both Open and Novice Divisions.
+This one-day parli tournament will offer five single-flighted prelims, breaking to “hidden” semifinals, in both Open and Novice Divisions.
 (Both members of a novice team must be in their first year competing in any debate event.)
+Exceptions to this will be made at the discretion of the Tournament Director.

-Internet prep is allowed.
-Wifi should be available, but is not guaranteed to work at all times.
+Internet prep is allowed, and internet will be provided.
 Debaters may receive assistance only from their partners, and not from other debaters or coaches.
 During rounds, debaters may use only handwritten materials prepared during prep time, and may use anything as a timer.

 Independent and Hybrid Entries